The United States and the European Union are preparing emergency aid exports to India against the epidemic

 In particular, the Serum Institute of India, with the technology of the North American country of Oxford and AstraZeneca, will “immediately make available to India” the raw materials “urgently needed to produce the Covshield vaccine.”

-To assist in treating COVID-19 patients and protecting medical personnel, the United States is exploring the possibility of immediately sending “treatments, rapid testing equipment, respirators and personal protective equipment” and generation supplies.
+To assist in treating COVID-19 patients and protecting medical personnel, the United States is exploring the possibility of providing immediate “treatments, rapid testing equipment, respirators and personal protective equipment,” and generational supplies.
 For reference.

 The American Development Fund (DFC) will fund Indian manufacturer BioE to produce “at least 1 billion doses of Covid-19 vaccines by the end of 2022”.
 Horn continued.
 In addition, the United States will send a team of public health experts from the Centers for Disease Control and Prevention (CDC) and the United States Agency for Development (USAIT) to assist Indian authorities in controlling the epidemic.